Rikenunes8/feup-c-JmmCompiler/README.md

 First are translated all the general information regarding the class like the **class name** and the **extended class**.
 Second, is iterated and translated all the class' **fields** (with the indication of its *access modifier* and if it is *static* or *final*).
 To avoid conflicts all the fields' names are in quotes.
 Third, the **constructor** of the class is added to the jasmin code.
 Finally, are iterated all the class' **methods** and made the translation of its signature, including *access modifiers*, *arguments*, and *return type*, as well as its instructions.

-To translate each **instruction** is used a `BiFunctionClassMap` that associated each type of instruction to the corresponding function that is responsible to translate the specified introduction, like a visitor approach.
+To translate each **instruction** is used a `BiFunctionClassMap` that associates each type of instruction with the corresponding function that is responsible to translate the specified instruction, like a visitor approach.
 These translations were done based on the methods available in the `ClassUnit` and with the support of the Jasmin Official documentation and Jasmin Bytecodes.

 ### Calculate Jasmin Limits